ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    ![Network Traffic and Bandwidth](images/solution55-openshift-microservices/dashboard-img-2.png)

-2. Make this dashboard your own and then scope it to a specific namespace.
+2. Create a customized dashboard and then scope it to a specific namespace.
    - In the action menu in the upper right click **Create Custom Dashboard** and name it `Yourname Network Traffic & Bandwidth`
    - Click **Create and Open**.
    - Edit the dashboard scope.